aanderse/LdapRecord.com/source/docs/active-directory/users.md

 ### Setting Passwords {#setting-passwords}

-Utilizing the included `LdapRecord\Models\ActiveDirectory\User` model, an attribute [mutator](/docs/model-mutators) has been added that assists in the setting and changing of passwords on user objects.
+Using the included `LdapRecord\Models\ActiveDirectory\User` model, an attribute [mutator](/docs/model-mutators) has been added that assists in the setting and changing of passwords on user objects.
 Feel free to take a peek into the source code to see how it all works.

-The password string you set on the users `unicodePwd` attribute is automatically encoded, you do not need to encode it yourself.
+The password string you set on the users `unicodePwd` attribute is automatically encoded.
+You do not need to encode it yourself.
 Doing so will cause an error or exception upon saving the user.

 Once you have set a password on a user object, this generates a modification